 - More Expensive.
 As of the moment, solid state drives are significantly more expensive as compared to a regular HDD.
 But the good news is that the more the technology matures the lower the entry price goes, so it’s just a matter of time before SSDs are about the same price as a regular hard drive.
 Opting for a larger capacity space in a solid state drive is relatively more expensive as compared to the same capacity on a hard disk drive.

-Quality of SSD Drives
+Quality of Solid State Drives

 If solid state drives are that much better than conventional drives, then why aren’t all computer manufacturers and laptop models getting it?
 As of the moment the reason is cost.
 A solid state drive’s performance, longevity, quality and durability are all better than a regular HDD, but they don’t play well with a budget-minded individual.